 Environmental Commissioners' Handbook.
 2007.
-100 pages. $12.
+100 pages.
 The fifth edition is filled with information commissions need to get the job done in their communities.
-View the Handbook's Table of Contents, ( 21KB), Order paper copy.
+No paper copies currently available.
+Order CD by emailing ANJEC.

 The Environmental Manual for Municipal Officials.
 1998, Second Edition, 178 Pages, CD only, $5.00.
 A unique reference designed to help municipal officials understand the increasingly complex body of environmental laws.
 Features the legal and environmental roles local boards and commissions play in protecting New Jersey's environment.
 It includes state environmental laws and programs, grouped by subject area.
 Extensive information resources, applicable laws and court cases.
 An index makes the Manual easy to use.
 Order CD.

 The Environmental Resource Inventory: ERI ( 290kb).
 Order paper copy.
 2013 update.
 12 pages. $1.00.
 Legal basis, elements and uses of this important database of natural resources and environmental characteristics.
 How to put an ERI together, types of information to include, sample tables of contents.